Mumbai Indians: Rivalry with Kolkata Knight Riders

 Mumbai and Kolkata faced off in the opening match of the 2015 season.
 Mumbai batted first and scored 168/3.
 This charge was led by captain Rohit Sharma with his 98 runs.
-Kolkata captain Gautam Gambhir scored 57 runs, leading his side to victory.
+Kolkata captain Gautam Gambhir scored 57 runs, leading his team to victory.
 Suryakumar Yadav's 46 runs were crucial to KKR's chase.

 In 2017, Mumbai earned its 100th T20 win against KKR.
-Later that season, both sides faced each other in the playoffs in the Qualifier 2 round.
+Later that season, both teams faced each other in the playoffs in the Qualifier 2 round.
 KKR had a poor batting performance, posting 107 runs and being all out.
 Mumbai was able to capitalise and won the match.
 Mumbai went on to the finals to beat Rising Pune Supergiant to claim their third championship.

 From 2015 to 2018, Mumbai Indians held an eight-game winning streak against the Kolkata Knight Riders.
 That streak was broken on 29 April 2019, when KKR posted a total of 232 runs and won by 34 runs.
 KKR's Andre Russell scored 80 runs, and MI's Hardik Pandya scored 91 runs.
 KKR holds the record for highest total for an IPL match played at Eden Gardens.
 This victory was KKR's 100th T20 win.
 Mumbai have won all three games between them since then.

 In the 2022 and 2024 season, Kolkata beat Mumbai in all the matches between them.
-As of 2024, in the 34 matches both sides have played so far, Mumbai Indians are leading ahead with a staggering 23 wins while Kolkata only has 11 victories.
+As of 2024, in the 34 matches both teams have played so far, Mumbai Indians are leading ahead with a staggering 23 wins while Kolkata only has 11 victories.